lowRISC/opentitan/doc/ug/dv_methodology.md

 This is done by forking off multiple individual test sequences in parallel (or sequentially if the pieces of hardware exercised by the tests sequences overlap).
 Stress tests are hard to debug due to lot of things happening in parallel and the scoreboard may not be written as robustly initially to handle those scenarios.
 To mitigate that, they are constructed with knobs to control the level of constraints applied to the randomization (of individual sequences), so that the scoreboard can be made more robust incrementally to handle the corner cases.
-The level of constraints are then slowly eased to allow deeper state space exploration, until the DUT is satisfactorily stressed and our coverage goals met.
+The level of constraints are then slowly eased to allow deeper state space exploration, until all areas of the DUT are satisfactorily stressed.
 Stress tests are ideal for bug hunting and closing coverage.

 ### Progressing towards [V3]({{< relref "hw_stages#hardware-verification-stages" >}})

-The main focus of testing at this stage is to get the coverage and the regression to reach 100%.
+The main focus of testing at this stage is to meet our [regression](#nightly) and [coverage](#coverage-collection) goals.
 Apart from that, there are cleanup activities to resolve all pending TODO items in the DV code base and fix all compile and run time warnings (if any) thrown by the simulator tools.

 ## Assertions